startup-tips

 7. A good tokenomics should motivate people to use it for monetary and personal benefits.

-How crypto tokenomics work?
+How does crypto tokenomics work?

 In the crypto sector, if the supply increases over time, the token then comes under inflationary and vice-versa.